-- 10.16 Applicants should also be aware of areas with concentrations of hostels and other types of accommodation for vulnerable people.
+- Applicants should also be aware of areas with concentrations of hostels and other types 10.16 of accommodation for vulnerable people.
 Where they propose to make an application for the new grant of a premises licence, or a variation to an existing licence, in such areas they should explain fully in their Local Risk Assessment (LRA) how they will mitigate any risks of operating gambling premises in close proximity to concentrations of housing for vulnerable people or proximity to churches, mosques, temples or any other place of worship.
-Religious premises and places of worship are often focal points for a percentage of vulnerable members of the local community, including the homeless community and youth population, and have therefore been included in this policy, rather than for any moral or ethical reasons. - 10.17 Some publicly available sources of information to assist in operators completing a LRA include: - (a) the Crime Mapping website: - (b) Neighbourhood Statistics websites; - (c) websites or publications by local responsible authorities;

-- (d) websites or publications by local voluntary schemes and initiatives; and - (e) on-line mapping tools.
+Religious premises and places of worship are often focal points for a percentage of vulnerable members of the local community, including the homeless community and youth population, and have therefore been included in this policy, rather than for any moral or ethical reasons. - 10.17 Some publicly available sources of information to assist in operators completing a LRA include: - (a) the Crime Mapping website - Office for National Statistics for local neighbourhood statistics information (b) - (c) relevant websites or publications by local responsible authorities - websites or publications by local voluntary schemes and initiatives (d) - on-line mapping tools (e) - information leaflets and helpline numbers, from organisations such as GamCare (f) and GambleAware, for customers who may have a gambling addiction.

-This Authority will expect applicants for the new grant of, or variation to an existing, licence to also submit their LRA to comply with Social Responsibility (SR) code 10.1.1 and Ordinary Code provision 10.1.2.
+This Authority will expect applicants for the new grant of, or variation to an existing, licence to also submit their LRA to comply with Licence Conditions and Codes of Practice (LCCP) - Social Responsibility (SR) code 10.1.1 and Ordinary Code provision 10.1.2.
 We strongly recommend that operators of licensed premises keep their LRA on the individual licensed premises and ensure that it is available for inspection.